stelligent/cfn_nag/README.md

 `--blacklist-path` command line argument, cfn-nag will NEVER return violations from those particular rules specified in the file.

-In case a rule is specified in both, the blacklist will take priority over the profile, and the rule will not be applieed.
+In case a rule is specified in both, the blacklist will take priority over the profile, and the rule will not be applied.

 The format is as follows.
 The only two salient fields are `RulesToSuppress` and the `id` per item.
 The `reason` won't be interpreted by cfn-nag, but it is recommended to justify and document why the rule should never be applied.